bit-bandit/parasite/doc/readme.md

   |- identifiers.md
   |- torrents.md
   '- users.md
-design.md  - Explainations/Justifications for why Parasite is like this.
 manual.md  - Administrator/User manual for Parasite - For simpeltons.
 readme.md  - This file, overviewing the directory.
 ```